- 3 eggs

 Photography Credit: Brian Clarke, assisted by Harry Weir

-- This is a great sharing dish to throw into the oven before your guests arrive for breakfast.
+- This is a great sharing dish to throw into the oven.
 Just make sure you put the tray of hot water in the oven to create the steam, as otherwise you end up with cooked yolks and uncooked egg whites.

 - The pepperonata is also great with pasta or as a base for pizza.
 It keeps in the fridge for 7-10 days if you wanted to make extra.